 The largest single collection of birds ever received by the Museum was given by Allan Octavian Hume in 1885.
 The collection contains more than 60,000 bird skins and nearly 20,000 eggs from the Indian sub-continent.

-Hume remained in India until the early 1890s, playing a key role in the founding of the Indian National Congress, the party that has governed India for much of the time since independence in 1947.
+It was the loss of the manuscript that precipitated his decision to donate his bird collection to the Natural History Museum and effectively give up ornithology.
+Remaining in India until the early 1890s, Hume played a key role in the founding of the Indian National Congress, the party that has governed India for much of the time since independence in 1947.

-Shortly before his death he founded the South London Botanical Institute, an organisation for ordinary working people keen to contribute to the science.
-The Institute still flourishes today, more than one hundred years later.
+Returning to Britain thereafter and settling in south London, Hume took up British botany with the same enthusiasm and ability that he had formerly devoted to Indian ornithology, and shortly before his death founded and endowed the South London Botanical Institute, an organisation for ordinary working people keen to contribute to the science and still flourishing over one hundred years later.

 Hume’s bird collection, now held by the Natural History Museum, remains unparalleled in its scope and has for the past 125 years continued to provide an essential core resource for all research into avian taxonomy and distribution relating to the Indian sub-continent.

 Few of Hume’s diaries or unpublished papers relating to ornithology have survived, but the Museum does hold nine of his diaries covering small segments of the period from 1859 to 1881, which essentially spans his serious involvement in ornithology.
 Only one of these has to date been published, but all are currently being transcribed with the intention of making their contents available.